The Facebook Ads Funnel Guide

 In the Middle of the Funnel (MOFU), your goal is to turn prospects into leads by collecting their contact information for further nurturing.

-Use warmed up audiences from the previous stage and get them interested enough to want to try out your product/service.
+Use warmed-up audiences from the previous stage and get them interested enough to want to try out your product/service.

 You want prospects to consider buying your products, hence the name Consideration stage.

 Ideally, prospects should come to your website or landing page, get exposed to your core offer (products/service) and leave their contact info.
-So, make sure you have a professionally designed website with optimized user experience.
+So, make sure you have a professionally designed website with an optimized user experience.

-The Consideration stage is a good time to be more direct and ask for users’email in exchange for something of value, like a downloadable pdf, special offer, free sample or trial, webinar, etc.
+The Consideration stage is a good time to be more direct and ask for users’ email in exchange for something of value, like a downloadable pdf, special offer, free sample or trial, webinar, etc.

 In this stage, it’s also a good practice to have a dedicated landing page optimized for lead capturing.